 Prevention and education are key to a lifetime of healthy smiles.
 The American Academy of Pediatric Dentistry recommends that children make their first visit to the dentist before their first birthday or six months after they get their first tooth.

-Our “Baby & Me” appointments for designed children under 2 years of age.
+Our “Baby & Me” appointments are designed for children under 2 years of age.
 One of our specially trained pediatric dentists will perform a knee-to-knee examination to check your child’s teeth for proper eruption and decay.
-We will discuss proper oral care, diet and habits that can influence your child’s dental health and overall well-being.
+We will discuss proper oral care, diet, and habits that can influence your child’s dental health and overall well-being.
 This first visit is also a great opportunity for you to ask any questions you may have about your child’s oral health and needs.

 What are the benefits of early childhood dental visits?

-Here are 4 benefits for regular early childhood dental visits.
+Here are 4 benefits of regular early childhood dental visits.